minimapletinytools/react-lua-tutorial/react-tutorial.md

 TODO screenshot

-How you installed the react-lua packages earlier will determine where the ModuleScripts are installed.
-If you installed using the rbxm file, you can require the ModuleScripts as so:
+If you followed the installation steps above, you should be able to import the React module script:

 ```
 local ReplicatedStorage = game:GetService("ReplicatedStorage")